NLP-CISUC/.github/profile/README.md

-# Natural Language Processing Resources developed in CISUC
+# Index of Natural Language Processing Resources developed in CISUC

-## Dialogue

-* FlowDisco, Flow Discovery Platform: https://github.com/NLP-CISUC/FlowDisco
-* Dialogue State Tracking in Portuguese, including the MultiWOZ-PT corpus: https://github.com/NLP-CISUC/Dialog-State-Tracking-PT
-* Twitter Dialogue corpus for Sentiment Analysis in Portuguese: https://github.com/NLP-CISUC/TwitterDialogueSAPT

 ## Humour